 Using ACH transfers does involve a little more legwork for your customers because they need to look up their bank transit and account numbers to make a payment, but encouraging them to do so can pay off.
-QuickBooks offers zero-fee ACH payments for self-employed and small business customers, and skipping these fees can add up to huge savings in the long run.
+QuickBooks is the only payments provider that offers completely free ACH payments for both self-employed and small business customers, and skipping these fees can add up to savings in the long run.

 Credit and Debit Cards

 This is often the most commonly used payment method and QuickBooks customers can accept both credit and debit cards simply by paying a small fee per transaction.
 The fees associated with the cards vary slightly based on the payment platform, but typically range from 2.4 – 3.4%.

 If you primarily accept payments in person you may also want to look into products like Square, and if your business occurs mainly online, PayPal is a great option (and typically has fees of 2.9%).
 Both integrate seamlessly with QuickBooks software.

 It’s still fairly uncommon to make or accept payments using Bitcoin, but it is possible!
 Many people simply transfer this alternate currency electronically like they do with cash in their bank accounts.
 Their customer uses a Bitcoin wallet app to generate a QR code which is then scanned and added to the business’ digital wallet.
 If you’re a QuickBooks customer, accepting Bitcoin gets even simpler, you just need to turn on the PayByCoin feature.